A Quick 10-Point Checklist for Managing Risks to Food Safety in a Storage & Distribution Environment

 • Conduct regular inspections for signs of pests.

-• Implement pest control measures.
+• Implement pest prevention measures.

 5. Develop a Food Defense Plan